sipeed/MaixPy/docs/doc/en/peripheral/wdt.md

-# Using Watchdog Timer in MaixPy
+# Using Watchdog Timer in MaixCAM MaixPy

 ## Introduction